Archive for the ‘Taxes’ category

 This guest post was provided by Manny Davis, a tax writer that provides his readers with IRS tax tips, news, guidance and more.
 His website guides people through various tax problems including tax penalties, unfiled tax returns, tax levies and more.

-At one time in my past history, I use to love doing taxes!
-I would get refund back, so I actually was happy to do my taxes very early.
-Not anymore, this year will be the first year in a long time that I’ll actually own taxes…
+At one time in my history, I used to love doing taxes!
+I would get a refund back, so I was happy to do my taxes very early.
+Not anymore, this year will be the first year in a long time that I’ll own taxes…

 The Past

-Believe it or not, I would sometime actually started doing my taxes in December, 4+ months before they were due!
-I would plug in the income numbers that I though I made and do everything else while I waited for the various tax forms.
+Believe it or not, I would sometimes actually start doing my taxes in December, 4+ months before they were due!
+I would plug in the income numbers that I thought I made and do everything else while I waited for the various tax forms.

-Once I got all of the tax forms that I expected, I would do a software update (just to make sure it has any last minutes updates), check over the amount expected.
+Once I got all of the tax forms that I expected, I would do a software update (just to make sure it has any last-minute updates), and check over the amount expected.
 Back then, I would always get a tax refund which I loved!

 Times Have Changed

 This past year I bought and sold a lot of stocks that had appreciated nicely….
-In fact too nicely!
-The combination of the realized capital gains on the selling of stocks, dividends from my dividend stocks, and the meager earnings from blogging, means that I’m now going to owe taxes this year.
+Too nicely!
+The combination of the realized capital gains on the selling of stocks, dividends from my dividend stocks, and the meager earnings from blogging means that I’m now going to owe taxes this year.

 Why did I get a Tax Refund?